(2020 COACHING STAFF COMING SOON!)

 This summer will be no exception as many of our previous coaches have returned along with a few wonderful new additions.
 Please feel free to check out the list of our great staff members and their institutions as well as their complete and impressive bios below.
 In addition to this list below, multiple current and former college players also assist us in our efforts to provide the best experience for all.
 We are honored that so many of them come back to work with us during the spring and summer as they are the ultimate keys to our success in running some of the best tehcnical clinics in New England!
 On behalf of all of the aspiring and talented players who come through our courts in the JumboDome, we are truly grateful for their time and effort.

-Due to the fact that we run twelve clinics, we appreciate the help of our peers and their players stretched out over a period of time.
-The coaches listed below are confirmed to attend at least one clinic and some as many as seven and everyting in between.
-Although the clinic directors will coach at every session, the rest of the staff will vary by clinic throughout July and August based on their summer schedules.
+Due to the fact that we run eleven clinics, we appreciate the help of our peers and their players stretched out over a period of time.
+The coaches listed below were our 2019 staff, many of whom come back yearly.
+As our 2020 staff comes together, we will list them below menaing they are confirmed to coach at least one clinic and some as many as seven and everything in between.
+Although the clinic directors will coach at every session, the rest of the staff will vary by clinic throughout July based on their summer schedules.
 If there is a particular coach with whom you are interested in working with, please e-mail us so that we can let you know the exact dates a specific coach has committed to.

-Thompson has coached almost 40 All- NESCAC players including 2 Players of the Year, 4 Rookies of the Year and a Defensive Player of the Year.
-On the regional level, she has coached 35+ All New England players including an All New England Player of the Year and 2 All New England Rookies of the Year, 30+ AVCA All New England honorees as well as a 2nd Team All American setter.
-Most importantly, she has coached 30+ All-Academic players who successfully earned a 3.35+ GPA while competing in the incredibly demanding NESCAC.
+Thompson has coached 50+ players to All- NESCAC honors including 3 Players of the Year, 4 Rookies of the Year and a Defensive Player of the Year.
+On the regional level, she has coached 40+ players to All New England honors including 2 All New England Players of the Year and 2 All New England Rookies of the Year, 35+ AVCA All New England honorees as well as a 1st Team All American hitter and a 2nd Team All American setter.
+Most importantly, she has coached 55+ All-Academic players who successfully earned a 3.35+ GPA while competing in the incredibly demanding NESCAC.

 Resa Provanzano officially joined the Tufts University volleyball staff in March.
 She brings 14 years of incredible coaching and recruiting experience to the courts, most recently coming off 5 seasons as the Head Coach of the UMASS Lowell River Hawk women's volleyball program this past fall of 2018.
 She was named head coach of the program on February 11, 2014.
 Provanzano was charged with helping the DIV II program transition to DIV I in the America East Conference and guided them to a program best conference win total in the 2018 season.
 The team was one of five America East teams to win the AVCA Team All-Academic Award as the River Hawks registered a 3.43 team GPA in 2016 & 2017 academic year, which was the second highest of any River Hawk female team over the two semesters.